In 2018, Instagram introduced Instagram Shopping, which allows online brands and merchants to apply product tags within their posts. Here’s the scoop.

 - 5X growth rate compared to overall social network usage in the U.S. (Source: Inc.)

-- 25 — Percent more likely it is that Instagram users are in the top income quartile than average Internet users.
+- 25 — Percent more likely it is that Instagram users fall into the top income quartile.
 (Source: GlobalWebIndex)

-- 5M —Active Instagram business profiles (Source: Facebook)
+- 5M —Activated Instagram business profiles (Source: Facebook)

-- 60% of users say they discover new products on Instagram (Source: Instagram)
+- 60% Discover new products on Instagram (Source: Instagram)

-- 70% of users follow a business on Instagram (Source: Instagram)
+- 70% Number of users who follow a business on Instagram (Source: Instagram)

-- 150M— Number of daily active Instagram Stories users just 5 months after launch (Source: Instagram)
+- 150M— Active Daily Instagram Stories users from 5 months after launch (Source: Instagram)

 Instagram Shopping clearly has huge upside potential for e-commerce sellers.
 We can also tell you about other seller opportunities that will turbocharge online sales.
-Shopping Feed syndicates product listings on the all of the world’s most powerful marketplaces, syncs and refines inventory data, and automates order fulfillment.
-Contact us for more info: firstname.lastname@example.org (920) 333 3488
+Shoppingfeed syndicates product listings on the all of the world’s most powerful marketplaces, syncs and refines inventory data, and automates order fulfillment.